JuliaLang/julia/doc/manual/parallel-computing.rst

 do not know where the code will run, so in general a :func:`fetch` might be required to move ``r`` to the process doing the addition.
-In this case, :obj:`@spawn` is smart enough to perform the computation on the process that owns ``r``, so the :func:`fetch` will be a no-op.
+In this case, :obj:`@spawn` is smart enough to perform the computation on the process that owns ``r``, so the :func:`fetch` will be a no-op (no work is done).

 (It is worth noting that :obj:`@spawn` is not built-in but defined in Julia as a :ref:`macro <man-macros>`.
 It is possible to define your own such constructs.)

-An important thing to remember is that, once fetched, a ``Future`` will cache its value locally.
-Further ``fetch`` calls do not entail a network hop.
-Once all referencing Futures have fetched, the remote stored value is deleted.
+An important thing to remember is that, once fetched, a :class:`Future` will cache its value locally.
+Further :func:`fetch` calls do not entail a network hop.
+Once all referencing :class:`Future`s have fetched, the remote stored value is deleted.

 .. _man-parallel-computing-code-availability: